BeMoreKinky Logo

 How to Start Practicing High Protocol (Without Burning Out)

-Before initiating a high protocol dynamic, spend time reflecting (and discussing) why you’re drawn to it.
+1. Clarify Your Motivations Before initiating a high protocol dynamic, spend time reflecting (and discussing) why you're drawn to it.
 Is it the aesthetic, the sense of order, a desire to deepen trust?
-Understanding your motivations keeps you grounded. -
+Understanding your motivations keeps you grounded.
+If you're new to power exchange dynamics, start with our beginner's guide to submission to build a strong foundation.

 Real Talk: Making High Protocol Work in Modern Life

 BDSM fantasies and real-world responsibilities often have to share the stage, and high protocol can feel like an even taller order.
-But remember, there’s no single correct way to integrate your desires into daily life.
+From what we’ve seen, there’s no single correct way to integrate your desires into daily life.
 Modern practitioners have found clever and creative ways to uphold formal structures while juggling careers, families, and the complexities of 21st-century life.

 Discretion and Adaptation

-- Work Environments: A lunch break text message might become a ritual check-in.
-Even a single word—like “Green”—can be the submissive's code for “All is well” or “I’m thinking of you, Sir/Ma’am.”
+• Work Environments: A lunch break text message might become a ritual check-in.
+We’ve heard from couples who use a single word, like “Green,” as the submissive’s code for “All is well” or “I’m thinking of you, Sir/Ma’am.”

-- Travel and Distance: Many couples use technology, from video calls to specialized apps, to sustain protocols when separated.
-A daily call where the submissive recites a mantra or presents a posture on camera can keep the connection alive.
+• Travel and Distance: Many couples use technology, from video calls to specialized apps, to sustain protocols when separated.
+In our experience, a daily call where the submissive recites a mantra or presents a posture on camera can keep the connection surprisingly strong across distance.

 The Importance of Flexibility

 While “high protocol” sometimes implies rigidity, it should be flexible enough to accommodate life’s unpredictability.
 If the submissive is working late or ill, or if children need attention, it’s perfectly okay to pause certain protocols.
-This pause doesn’t diminish the sanctity or importance of your BDSM dynamic; it merely acknowledges that life has many facets.
+This pause doesn’t diminish your dynamic; it merely acknowledges that life has many facets.
+A Norwegian study of over 4,000 participants found that BDSM engagement was positively associated with both sexual and relationship satisfaction (Strizzi et al., 2021, doi:10.1080/00224499.2021.1950116), and the couples in that research weren’t practicing 24/7.

 Emotional Intelligence and Self-Care